Resource type: Report

 - There is a need for regular visits to other agencies and organisations to learn from others working in the field, including hearing from more survivors and frontline practitioners.

-Recommendation 8: to ensure child trafficking is reflected in the existing cross-Government strategic activity on extra-familial harm led by the Department for Education and the Department of Health and Social Care.
+Ensure child trafficking is reflected in the existing cross-Government strategic activity on extra-familial harm led by the Department for Education and the Department of Health and Social Care.

-Recommendation 9: the Home Office should provide data on the ethnic backgrounds of those referred to the National Referral Mechanism (NRM).
+The Home Office should provide data on the ethnic backgrounds of those referred to the National Referral Mechanism (NRM).

-Recommendation 10: Local Child Safeguarding Partnerships and their equivalents in the Devolved Administrations should ensure training in delivering a consistent trauma-informed and empathetic response is implemented for all police officers and other front line practitioners dealing with victims of modern slavery.
+Local Child Safeguarding Partnerships and their equivalents in the Devolved Administrations should ensure training in delivering a consistent trauma-informed and empathetic response is implemented for all police officers and other front line practitioners dealing with victims of modern slavery.

 - The focus in the training should include survivor experiences and the child’s perspective.